dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 8. On the Add Application fly out, next to Application source, select **Start Menu**. add the following applications, Selecting **Save** between selections.

     - Outlook

+    - Microsoft Edge

+    - Microsoft Teams

     - Word

     - PowerPoint

     - Excel

     ![After selecting and saving each application, it will be populated in the list of applications.](images/selectapps.png)